MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-465-embed-report-renders-intermittently.md

 ## Symptoms

-1. App bar not appearing in report embed edit mode
+The app bar does not appear in report embed edit mode.

 ## Solutions and workarounds